ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 o What were some strengths/weaknesses of working with spreadsheets?<br />
-Spreadsheets helps in easy management of large data.<br /> weakness is it can be overwhelming when looked at. o How might you approach this task using other tools available to you?<br />
+Spreadsheets helps in easy management of large data.<br /> weakness is it can be overwhelming when looked at.<br /> o How might you approach this task using other tools available to you?<br />
 For timing digram use of CRO or any dedicated softare for timing diagram simulation, would have been helpful to measure the real-time values.<br />